 Electrical heating scores heavily over other systems if complete automation is required.
 It is, however, one of the most expensive methods to install and run.

 Before any form of electric heating can be installed it is necessary to bring the supply of electricity to the greenhouse site.
 This can be costly if the greenhouse is situated some way away from the source of supply.
-When siting a new greenhouse it is important to bear this point in mind.
+When setting up a new greenhouse it is important to bear this point in mind.
 There are two ways in which the supply can be brought to the greenhouse; by underground cable or overhead.
 The former is the best method as the cable is unobtrusive and safely out of harm’s way.
-Underground cable is specially protected against mechanical and chemical damage.
+The underground cable is specially protected against mechanical and chemical damage.
 It is expensive and should be installed where it cannot be damaged by garden tools.
-Usually the cable is buried beneath the lawn or close by a path.
-In certain districts it is permissible to take the mains cable overhead or against a wall, but you must seek the advice of the local electricity authority beforehand.
+Usually, the cable is buried beneath the lawn or close to a path.
+In certain districts, it is permissible to take the mains cable overhead or against a wall, but you must seek the advice of the local electricity authority beforehand.

 Where maximum internal working room is important, tubular electrical heaters are ideal as they are fastened to the sides of the greenhouse.
 Banks of tubes can be quickly installed to maintain any desired temperature.

 Usually a hand-operated or preferably a rod-type thermostat should be wired to these heaters to ensure automatic and economic running.